tomasfn87/tomasfn87/README.md

 - 👋 Hi, I’m @tomasfn87
-- 👀 I’m interested in learn how to code.
 - 🌱 I’m currently learning Python, Bash, JavaScript and Go.
-- 💞️ I’m looking to collaborate on software development and english, french and portuguese translations.
 - 📫 You can reach me @ tomasfnalle@protonmail.com

 <!---